fabriziosalmi/tad/docs/README.md

-# TAZCOM Documentation
+# TAD Documentation

-This directory contains the VitePress documentation for TAZCOM.
+This directory contains the VitePress documentation for TAD.

 ## Local Development